PiotrPyszniak/portfolio/README.md

 ## About me

 My name is Piotr Pyszniak.
-I’m certified tester (ISTQB Foundation Level certificate) with six months’ professional experience.
+I’m certified tester (ISTQB Foundation Level certificate) with one year professional experience.
 I’m focused on finding irregularities to improve quality of products for customers and highly motivated for reaching advanced knowledge and constant development in the area of software testing.

 On this site I would like to share my all gained experience from personal studies and researches.